xianming-gu/AdaFuse/README.md

 Run `test_adafuse.py`

 # Updated Model
-AdaFuse is the preliminary result of our method.
-The Updated method has been published in BSPC2024, please refer to the [link](https://github.com/xianming-gu/ASFE-Fusion).
+This paper is our internal conference paper, the latest model have been published in Biomedical Signal Processing and Control 2024, please follow [this link](https://github.com/xianming-gu/ASFE-Fusion) to view.